npickens/htx/README.md

 ## Template Syntax

-As stated above, HTX templates are HTML documents with JavaScript syntax inserted for control flow and to render dynamic content.
+HTX templates are HTML documents with JavaScript syntax inserted for control flow and to render dynamic content.

 ### Control Flow